Presidency of Rutherford B. Hayes: Historical reputation

 Historian Ari Hoogenboom argues that Hayes was a shrewd politician and a "patient reformer who attempted what was possible."
-Hoogenboom contends that Hayes's most serious mistake was choosing not to run for second term, which would have allowed Hayes to more fully implement his agenda.
+Hoogenboom contends that Hayes's most serious mistake was choosing not to run for a second term, which would have allowed Hayes to more fully implement his agenda.
 Historian Keith Polakoff basically agrees with Hoogenboom.
-Hayes accepted the presidency as a personal honor, not as a challenge to introduce new policies.
-He worked to calm crises, including Reconstruction and the great 1877 railroad strike.
+According to him, Hayes accepted and viewed the presidency as a personal honor, not as a challenge to introduce new policies.
+He worked to calm crises, including the situation around Reconstruction and the great 1877 railroad strike.
 Efficiency was his watchword and was the goal of the main reform he promoted, replacing patronage appointees with civil service professionals.
-However he did not work hard enough to achieve it against the forces of party patronage.
+However, still according to Polakoff, he did not work hard enough to achieve it against the forces of party patronage.
 He gave his cabinet wide leeway, and did not interfere or guide their major activities.
 Hayes often clashed with Congress to protect presidential prerogatives, but that was passive activity that led to nothing new.
 He did take credit for helping elect his old friend James Garfield as his successor.
-Kenneth Davison emphasizes how hard he worked Hayes, especially through long speaking tours, to promote national unity and an end to sectional and class and racial conflicts of the sort that had generated so much hatred and violence for the previous two decades.
+Kenneth Davison emphasizes how hard Hayes worked, especially through long speaking tours, to promote national unity and an end to sectional, class, and racial conflicts of the sort that had generated so much hatred and violence for the previous two decades.

 Polls of historians and political scientists have generally ranked Hayes as a below-average president.
 A 2018 poll of the American Political Science Association’s Presidents and Executive Politics section ranked Hayes as the 28th best president.
 A 2017 C-SPAN poll of historians ranked Hayes as the 32nd best president.